What are the Benefits of an Applicant Tracking System?

 16. Ability to Identify Successful Sourcing Investments

 Understanding where the best candidates are sourced from can point to areas you may want to continue investing in.
-With an ATS tracking the source of each candidate, it’s easy for recruiters to understand what sources are building the highest ROI candidate pipeline, from application to final offer.
+With an ATS tracking applicants’ sources, recruiters can easily understand what sources will most like improve their quality of hire.

 17. Smoother Interview Scheduling and Time Management